From installation to task scheduler - step by step instruction

 Select Test Rule and click Run button.

-After finishing the rule in Jobs section new entry will be created.
+After the rule finishes, a new entry will be created in the Jobs section.

-It’s a report from finished job, select finished job entry and click Show Report button.
+This is a report from the finished job.
+Select the finished job entry and click Show Report.

-There will be entry about sample.txt file which was Moved to Recycle Bin.
+There will be an entry for sample.txt showing it was Moved to Recycle Bin.

 Run the Rule from Command Line

-To run rules from Command Line application need to be licensed, because in demo mode none files will be removed.
+To run rules from the Command Line, the application must be licensed, because in demo mode no files will be removed.

 Before we begin go to Recycle Bin and restore previously removed sample.txt file.